0110.be logo

 TarsosLSH is a Java library implementing Locality-sensitive Hashing (LSH), a practical nearest neighbor search algorithm for multidimensional vectors that operates in sublinear time.
 It supports several LSH families: the Euclidean hash family (L2), city block hash family (L1) and cosine hash family.
 The library tries to hit the sweet spot between being capable enough to get real tasks done, and compact enough to serve as a demonstration on how LSH works.

-General hashing vs locality sensitive hashing General vs. locality sensitiv hashing (from cybertron.cg.tu-berlin.de)
+LSH comparison General vs. locality sensitive hashing (from cybertron.cg.tu-berlin.de)

 The idea behind AMPEL (by Lousin Moumdjian, Marc Leman, Peter Feys) is to combine both motor and cognitive rehabilitation in a single combined ‘embodied learning’ paradigm.
 To this end a device was developed which combines a short term memory task with a movement task: in this case walking over interactive tiles.

-AMPEL is build together with a number of collaborators for the concept, the hardware design and implementation.
-I was responsible for the development of the embedded software in the tiles and for development of the GUI application the researchers.
+AMPEL is built together with a number of collaborators for the concept, the hardware design and implementation.
+I was responsible for the development of the embedded software in the tiles and for development of the GUI application for researchers.

 The Pidato experiment demonstrates a rather straightforward method to handle vibrato on a digital piano.
 It ‘solves’ the age-old problem on what to do with the enigmatic “vibrato” instructions on some piano solo scores of Franz Liszt.